overwolf/overwolf.github.io/docs/api/overwolf-games-events-rainbow-six.md

 As you can see, this object includes:

-* name - player name
+* name - player's name
 * team - Blue/Orange
 * is_local - local player or not (Boolean)
-* operator id - numeric value, available for team members only.
+* operator id - The ID of the selected operator (available for team members only)
-* total amount of kills.
+* kills - Total amount of kills made by the player
-* total amount of deaths.
+* deaths - Total amount of deaths
-* score (in current round).
+* score - Player score in the current round
-* health
+* health - Current health of the player (available for team members only)

 When one of the players leaves the match, the relevant “roster_ XX” object will be updated to: